Nebraska Criminal Statute of Limitations

 In Nebraska and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder and certain sex crimes) have no statute of limitations—meaning a criminal case can be filed at any time.

-Statute of Limitations: Felonies and Misdemeanors
+Nebraska's Statute of Limitations for Felonies and Misdemeanors

 Like many states, Nebraska's law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.
-The general time limits are:

 • one year for misdemeanors with a maximum fine of $100 or a maximum sentence of three months in jail